jillesvangurp/es-kotlin-client/manual/crud-support.md

 thingDao.index("4", Thing("First version of the thing", amount = 0))

 try {
   1.rangeTo(30).toList().parallelStream().forEach { n ->
     // the maxUpdateTries parameter is optional and has a default value of 2
     // so setting this to 0 and doing concurrent updates is going to fail thingDao.update("4", 0) { Thing("nr_$n") }
   }
 } catch (e: Exception) {
-    println("Oops it failed because we disabled retries and we got some conflict.")
+  println("It failed because we disabled retries and we got a conflict") }
-}
 ```

 Output:

 ```
-Oops it failed because we disabled retries and we got some conflict.
+It failed because we disabled retries and we got a conflict

 ```